Chengkai-Zhu/qcapacity-rieopt/README.md

 # qcapacity-rieopt

-MATLAB code for the paper "Geometric optimization for quantum communication"
+MATLAB code for the paper

+"Geometric optimization for quantum communication", Chengkai Zhu, Hongyu Mao, Kun Fang, and Xin Wang, [arXiv:2509.15106](https://arxiv.org/abs/2509.15106)

-This repository provides MATLAB code used to compute the upper and lower bounds on one-way distillable entanglement and quantum capacity based on the Riemannian optimization method developed in the paper ..
+This repository provides MATLAB code used to compute the upper and lower bounds on one-way distillable entanglement and quantum capacity based on the Riemannian optimization methods.

 ## Requirements